Mr Andrew Webber

 - External adviser for the PgCert Simulation in Health and Social Care at University of Salford in 2017.

-- Andrew has consulted for commercial UK ambulance services; with a particular focus upon improving medicines governance.
+- Andrew has consulted for non-NHS UK ambulance services to improve medicines governance.

 Teaching interests include developing paramedic students' clinical examination skills (eg. assessment of core body systems using the traditional medical models) and cognitive skills (eg. clinical decision making, analysis of ECGs).
 Also, keen to support traditional lecture teaching with alternative learning approaches, including: self-directed workbooks; technology assisted interactive sessions (eg. using Turning Point); outdoor scenarios; problem-based learning.